hauke96/the-green-spot/content/posts/iceland-2018-report-4/index.en.md

 {{< imgScale "DSC01080_1600.JPG" "In the evening the sight became better.
 The hill on the right side was barely visible earlier."
 "500x" >}}

-# Tag 22: Tjörvafell → Landmannalaugar
+# Day 22: Tjörvafell → Landmannalaugar
 {{< smallDate "2018-08-08" >}}

 Luckily the wind subsided over night and also the air became clearer.